wenwei202/terngrad/README.md

 Bash scripts essentially call python executables.
 We list python commands here for agile development.
 Taking 32bit gradients as examples.

+Node that, in TernGrad, parameters are allocated in each GPU to reduce communication because we can communicate quantized gradients instead of floating parameters.
+By default, the program saves parameters in all GPUs.
+To evaluate/test, use `--tower <gpu_id>` to specify which GPU's parameters you want to test on.
+(We will try to remove this feature to save storage, because the parameter sets are identical across all GPUs).

 ## Build and run evaluating/training LeNet on mnist
 ```
 cd ${TERNGRAD_ROOT}/terngrad